Guymer/PyGuymer3/README.md

 ## Dependencies

-PyGuymer3 requires the following Python modules to be installed and available in your `PYTHONPATH`.
+PyGuymer3 requires the following Python modules to be installed and available in your `PYTHONPATH`:

 * [convertbng](https://pypi.org/project/convertbng/)
 * [exifread](https://pypi.org/project/ExifRead/)